 Recommended: SCR circuit diagram

 Thus, we need an oscillating circuit to control the switch on-off the motor.
 And, it can be adjusted to the duty cycle.

-Which there are many ways to do.
+There are many ways to do it.
 But gate digital is easy and cheap.